University of Texas at El Paso Academic Catalog

 Educational Objectives

-• Will be effective at communicating as professionals to a diverse technical and non-technical population.
+2. Will be well-rounded engineers displaying strong technical and interpersonal skills, including being effective at communicating as professionals to a diverse technical and nontechnical population.

-• Will have the ability to use their education to be lifelong learners and adapt to changes in technology and society.
+3. Will effectively use and apply their education to be lifelong learners and contribute to innovation in technology and society.

-• Will be able to solve engineering problems in the context of society’s dynamic environmental, social, political, and economic realities.
+4. Will enrich the quality of life and sustainability of communities by providing ethical solutions to complex engineering problems in the context of the world's dynamic environmental, social, political, and economic realities.

 Fast Track